Dimension of a scheme: Examples

-In affine space, the union of a line and a point not on the line is not equidimensional.
-In general, if two closed subschemes of some scheme, neither containing the other, have unequal dimensions, then their union is not equidimensional.
+In an affine space, the union of a line and a point not on the line is not equidimensional.
+Generally, if two closed subschemes of some scheme, neither containing the other, have unequal dimensions, then their union is not equidimensional.

-If a scheme is smooth (for instance, étale) over Spec k for some field k, then every connected component (which is then in fact an irreducible component), is equidimensional.
+If a scheme is smooth (for instance, étale) over Spec k for some field k, then every connected component (which is then, in fact, an irreducible component) is equidimensional.